jaywardell/TimeTravel/README.md

     The time right now:
     2019-10-15 16:35:45 +0000

-... or something like it at the time that you run it...
+... or something similar at the time that you run it...

 ## Real Life Usage
 Use this to test code that is time-dependent, like caching or scheduling code